MSUDataAnalytics/Archive/assets/FAQ.md

 > What material will be covered on exams?

-Exams are conceptual.
+Exams are mostly conceptual.
 They will require you to understand the mathematics of the course, but will **not** require you to replicate that mathematics.
 Instead, you should expect to think carefully about a problem in social science and use your judgement to come up with a reasoned solution.
+The elements of the exam that are not conceptual focus on practical implementation of something that you've learned.
+For example, you may be required to learn how to code a particular model and apply it to some dataset.
+The material in the Labs will prepare you for these aspects of the exam.

+---